maduhu/Documentation/Discovery.md

 ## Level One OSS Project v0.5

 The Level One Project has some specific design constraints and assumptions which drive the design of this implementation.
-The project favors the use of a central directory for discovery but also as a proxy for the SPSP session with DFSPs.
+The project favours the use of a central directory for discovery but also as a proxy for the SPSP session with DFSPs.
 While this means it is not necessary for the discovery and setup to be decoupled maintaining this architecture future-proofs the solution for deployments where these constraints and assumptions no longer hold.